Clinical Psychology (PsyD) San Diego Faculty

 Research Interests: Psychological trauma and posttraumatic stress disorder (PTSD) in adults, particularly in veteran populations and older adult populations.
 Psychotherapy outcome trials, including technologies for augmenting psychotherapy.

-PsyD, Clinical Psychology, 2004, California School of Professional Psychology, Alameda
+PhD, Clinical Psychology, 2015, California School of Professional Psychology, San Diego